Keeping your car fast starts with good care, but after that? This article is to get you started on your own track toy!

 If the ‘breathing’ is correct, the combustion is next, better said: the fuel supply.
 More fuel, more power, better tuning, better throttle response.
 ‘Modern’ cars, from the late ’90s on, are often good to chip.
 With older cars, new (larger) injectors are sufficient, with even older cars new/larger carburetors.

 Often an engine offers a lot of fun after the above upgrades.
 If you still want more punch, the upgrades will be relatively expensive and complicated but not impossible.
 New camshafts, a new crankshaft and if present a new turbo offer a solution.
+You can also consider upgrading to all-terrain tyres.

 Improving the hull